 Who knew Led Zeppelin’s 1969 hit Ramble On was actually an ode to Russian girls?
 Well, you might have thought so, anyway, if you’d been using Google Translate to translate from Ukrainian into Russian in January 2016.
 A glitch caused the service to translate “Russia” into “Mordor,” the fictional home of Sauron in The Lord of the Rings.

 According to the BBC, the error came about due to a flurry of internet chatter following Russia’s 2014 annexation of Crimea.
-Online commentators in the Ukraine began referring to Russia as “Mordor,” and Google Translate picked up on it.
+Online commentators in Ukraine began referring to Russia as “Mordor,” and Google Translate picked up on it.

 Translation Gone Wrong: Fashion Brands Monkey Around in China